CrazyPython/alt-devtool/README.md

 `npm run postinstall`

 #### Other Web Workers
-Include `dist/altif.js` inside your web worker, or paste it in at the top.
+Include `dist/altifWithWrapper.js` inside your web worker, or paste it in at the top.
+You'll need to call wrapWorkerOnMessageForDevTool() on your onmessage handler.
 It is a built file created by `npm run build-background`.

 Alternatively you can add `"alt-devtool": "crazypython/alt-devtool"` to your devDependencies and attempt to `require()` or `import` `alt-devtool/scripts/utils/altInterface.js`.
 That file is the entry point to Alt Devtool's agent.